FabricMC/fabric-docs/develop/blocks/block-models.md

 ## Sources and Links {#sources-and-links}

-You can visit Minecraft Wiki's [Item Models page](https://minecraft.wiki/w/Model#Item_models) for a more detailed walkthrough.
+You can visit Minecraft Wiki's [Block Models page](https://minecraft.wiki/w/Model#Block_models) for a more detailed walkthrough.
 A lot of information here is from that page.